 We certainly didn’t expect the rush to start so soon.

-On Thursday, we waved goodbye to the acting Comptroller of the Currency, Brian Brooks, who departed after eight months in the role.
+On Thursday, we waved goodbye to the acting Comptroller of the Currency, Brian Brooks, who after eight months in the role.
 Despite his short tenure, Brooks had an enormously positive impact on the digital asset space.
 It has now been confirmed that the office's COO, Blake Paulson, will take his place.

 No lunch plans this coming Wednesday?
 Why not make it a lunch+learn by tuning into a webinar our CFO Ralph will be leading to discuss recent decisions by corporate treasurers to invest in cryptoassets.
 More details about this event can be found near the bottom of this page.